 These things are a total, freaking pain in the butt.
 They're like origami with trash bags.
 Really expensive trash bags.
 Instead, purchase a small, inexpensive trash can and layer it with plastic grocery bags (basically, you're just going to put bag over bag in the can as if you're putting a new bag in).

 When your babe goes #2 simply drop the diaper bomb in, tie the bag, and let it nestle into the next bag.

 Not only can the warmer dry the wipes at the bottom of the pile out, but it's just sort of another contraption that you'll end up getting rid of.
 Compare this to the invention of the portable chin rest (Google it, it's real)--yeah sure, it would be nice to not have to hold your chin up by yourself, just like it would be nice to have cozy wipes in the middle of the night.
 But is it really worth the extra clutter?

-Leave it to a baby to make something as simple as a diaper confusing to us supposed adults.
+Leave it to a baby to make something as simple as a diaper confusing.
 Depending on the heftiness of your little one's you know, messes, not every diaper brand or size will work for you and baby.
 If you still want to register for diapers, register for varying brands in different sizes (most babies only wear a newborn diaper for a few weeks, if even) and donate the ones that don't work to your local baby pantry.

 Running a bag of milk under warm water for a minute will warm it just as well as a fancy bottle warmer would.

 Oh, it's so hard to avoid the temptation of the sweet little footie jammies and ruffled dresses.
 For this very reason don't even bother registering for clothing.
 While adding one or two items may give shoppers an idea of your style they'll probably just buy what they want anyway.